DineshgopAI/Denji/_posts/what-the-brain-settles-for.md

 *How does the brain evaluate a thing or situation?*

-A case: sees a random girl, in real time the brain automatically evaluates that as "ugh, this is hot."
+A case: sees a random girl, in real time the brain automatically evaluates that as "Ahh, she is hot."
 The brain naturally tends to do things that it finds joy in.
-There is a reward system it follows exploit the system, and you have control over it.
+There is a reward system it follows, and if you exploit that system, you have control over it.
 This system controls the emotions.

 *Does starvation create value?
-What does a body actually need?* Water.
+What does a body actually need?
+Water.
 Food.
 Why?
 Energy.
-If it were all supplied without effort what would he need next.
-Sex is ultimate.
-But with unlimited sex would the body still crave it?
+To go get more water and food.
+But if those were supplied effortlessly, what comes next?
+Sex is the ultimate.
+Yet with unlimited access, would the body even crave it?
 I guess not.
-Once you get what you wanted, the value shifts.
+Once you get what you wanted, the value factor drops or shifts to something else.

 Same with attention.